Research Poster Competition and Display

-Our goal is to highlight research on fruit, vegetables and alternative crops in Ontario allowing growers and members of ag-industry to see the excellent work that you do in support of the many commodities they grow.
+Goal: To highlight research on fruit, vegetables and alternative crops relevant to Ontario horticulture allowing growers and members of ag-industry to see the excellent work that you do in support of the many commodities they grow.

 Student Poster Competition